Revision Spinal Surgery

 Introduction

 Quite a number of outcomes are expected after spinal surgery.
 This could be either in the same area or a new location.
 These include stenosis, disc displacement, deformities, and even fusion.
 A new surgery may thus be required to correct these conditions.
-This surgery is known as revision surgery.
+This surgery is known as revision spinal surgery.

 Revision spinal surgery is an operation performed on a patient who has already had spine surgery of some kind.
 Persistent, recurrent, or even new chronic pain following surgery that remains unresolved after about three months will require revision surgery.